 This is a paid work internship program for students interested in working with customers, sales, or in a retail setting in an approved workstation.
 Learn professional work-place behaviors that will help you be successful in college or business.
 As a member of the DECA organization, you will have opportunities for travel, competition, and social/community activities.
 Students must be enrolled in a Marketing class in order to participate.
 One credit will be earned for the Marketing class, while one or two credits are earned for the Marketing Internship work program (depending on hours worked).
+Students have the opportunity to earn a CTE Certificate.
 Return to Previous Page